 Starting at St Ives Bridge, the Trail winds south around the southern side of the River Great Ouse past Swavesey, Over and Willingham and on to Cottenham, Landbeach and Waterbeach.
 From here it turns south to Milton and finally reaches Cambridge along the western side of the River cam.
 In Cambridge, the Trail finishes at the world famous Sedgwick Museum of Earth Sciences which has many fine exhibits of local geology including some excellent, locally found, fossils.
 The route is described in three parts:

-St Ives to Cambridge showing the contours and geology.
 For a key to the geology see the British Geological Survey map viewer.

 © Cambridgeshire Geological Society